← Back to app

 • Background doesn’t matter: Ring Reader detects the target regardless of the background.

-Photographing Meyton printouts
+Photographing printouts

-• Photograph directly with the phone camera — don’t use screenshots or downloaded images.
+• Photograph directly with the camera — don’t use screenshots or downloaded images — they often have too low a resolution.
+If the resolution is too low, the app shows a warning.

 Understanding the MPI (Mean Point of Impact)